SARAD-GmbH/sarad/README.md

 # Library to access SARAD instruments

+## Modules

-sari
+### sari
-: a class library to access SARAD instruments via their serial interfaces, comprises all recent SARAD instruments with their proprietary protocols
+a class library to access SARAD instruments via their serial interfaces, comprises all recent SARAD instruments with their proprietary protocols

-radonscout
+### radonscout
-: a module for the adapter to the instruments of the Radon Scout family
+a module for the adapter to the instruments of the Radon Scout family

-dacm
+### dacm
-: a module for the adapter to the instruments of the DACM family
+a module for the adapter to the instruments of the DACM family

-doseman
+### doseman
-: a module for the adapter to the instruments of the DOSEman family (uncomplete, since the DOSEman family is not suited for monitoring applications)
+a module for the adapter to the instruments of the DOSEman family (uncomplete, since the DOSEman family is not suited for monitoring applications)

 ## Caveat
 Work in progress.